About Integrating Oracle Autonomous Database with Microsoft Entra ID

 Microsoft Azure users must be mapped to an Oracle Database schema and have the necessary privileges (through roles) before being able to authenticate to the Oracle Database instance.

-An Azure AD user can be mapped to a database schema (user) either exclusively or through an app role.
+An Azure user can be mapped to a database schema (user) either exclusively or through an app role.

 The following diagram illustrates the different types of assignments and mappings that are available.